 Your children cannot inherit the BRCA1 or BRCA2 gene mutation from you as you cannot pass down what you do not have.

 Other family members may still have inherited the gene mutation and would still be eligible for genetic testing for the gene mutation identified in your family.

 4) Testing reveals a gene mutation of unknown significance

 A gene mutation is identified but it is not known if the mutation increases your risk of breast or ovarian cancer.
 What this result means for you and your family:

-Researchers are unable to tell whether this specific mutation is the reason for the cancer in your family.
-Your cancer screening recommendations are based your personal and family medical history.
+Researchers are unable to tell whether this specific mutation is the reason for cancer in your family.
+Your cancer screening recommendations are based on your personal and family medical history.

 Adult family members are likely not eligible to be tested for the BRCA gene mutation of unknown significance.

 Adult family members with cancer may still be able to be tested for a BRCA1 or BRCA2 gene mutation (your cancer may have happened by chance but there still could be a known BRCA gene mutation causing cancer in your family).